doolanshire/trafalgar/README.md

 ## Files

 * **trafalgar.csv**: the database itself.
 Each observation is an individual ship that participated in the battle.
-Variables are semicolon-delimited to keep with the *Microsoft Excel* standard.
+Variables are comma-separated to keep with the CSV standard.
 * **codebook.md**: a description of the different variables included in the database.

 ## To do